ImageMagick/Usage-Markdown/resize/index.md

 That is why it is a percentage is needed and not a 'pixel offset'.
 However if the image size is nicely divisible by the number of samples then you can easily calculate exactly which pixel you want from each sub-region.

-For example if an image sampled so that you have 5 pixel sub regions, then (For example, sample 100 pixel image with 20 pixel samples), then you can use an sampling offset percentage in the range 0 to 19.9 to select the first pixel in each region, 20 to 39.9 for second, and so on.
+For example, if an image sampled so that you have 5 pixel sub regions, then (For example, sample 100 pixel image with 20 pixel samples), then you can use an sampling offset percentage in the range 0 to 19.9 to select the first pixel in each region, 20 to 39.9 for second, and so on.
 In other words you can use a percentage value of either 10,30,50,70 and 90, to specify exactly which pixel you want from each sampling region.

 For more on sampling offsets see the IM Forum discussion [Sample Points](../forum_link.cgi?f=3&t=23101).